Vascular Access Failure

 - Make a habit of talking with your dialysis nurses and doctor about how well your access is doing.

 If your dialysis access fails, it will be repaired or replaced.
 You and your doctor will choose your next best option for dialysis access.
+To keep up a regular dialysis schedule, you need a sturdy dialysis access where blood can flow in and out of the body.

 What are the options for hemodialysis access?